 - Transfer of ownership (the name and addresses of the business/person from whom and to whom ownership is being transferred)

-2. Transaction History (TH): An electronic statement with the TI for every transaction going back to the manufacturer
+2. Transaction History (TH): An electronic statement with the TI for every transaction going back to the manufacturer.
+TH is is required until the November 27, 2023, deadline.

 3. Transaction Statement (TS): An electronic statement confirming the entity transferring ownership: